algarv/Real-Time_Torque_Prediction_for_Adaptive_Exoskeleton_Control/README.md

             2. Set `ROS_MASTER_URI` to `https://(IP of the master):11311`
             3. Click `Ok`
     2. Raspberry Pi
+        1. Plug a mouse, keyboard, power, and micro-USB to HDMI into the Raspberry Pi
+             1. Sometimes you have to unpluge and replug the HDMI connection
+             2. Login:
+                 1. Username: exoh3
+                 2. Password exoskeleton
-        1. Go to applications and search network
+        2. Go to applications and search network
-        2. For Wifi Connection: Select `Network`
+        3. For Wifi Connection: Select `Network`
              1. Connect to network (don't use the 5G)
              2. Select settings icon and edit IPv4
              3. Select manual and fill in the address of the raspberry